Our Employment Law Team

 Legal Ombudsman PO Box 6806, Wolverhampton, WV1 9WJ

-We hope you have found this useful and if you do have any queries please get in touch with one of our Employment Law Solicitors in Leeds.
-If you are in need of a redundancy solicitor, unfair dismissal solicitor, or employment settlement agreement solicitor in Leeds contact us today.
+We hope you have found this useful and if you do have any queries please get in touch with one of our Employment Law Solicitors in Leeds, London or Harrogate.
+If you are in need of a redundancy solicitor, unfair dismissal solicitor, or employment settlement agreement solicitor, contact us today.